God

 as 'that which creates'

-- Etymon: Old English via Old Norse gōd: 'good'
+- Etymon: God from Old English via Old Norse gōd: 'good'

 - Morpheme breakdown: gōd meaning 'good'